-If the bottle has a lid that you want to use, you can drill or pierce small air holes in the lid, so that fresh air is able to reach the plants.
+If the bottle has a lid that you want to use, you can drill or pierce small air holes in it, so that fresh air can reach the plants.

 To be able to use old glass jars, one can either remove the bottom and then use their lid or turn the jar on its head and drill holes into the bottom with a diamond drill.
 See here: